ajemmott/scryfall-data-modeler/README.md

 Additional functionality is provided by adding the -r option which enables the option to store the response data as given by the api (without any structuring by my script other than aggregating the pages of the response) in a json file in the given path.

 Check the -h option for a more detailed explanation.
-## Whats next for this project

-I plan to keep improving the functionality and implementation of this tool with time but i'm not on a strict timeline to do so.

-I'd love to recieve any sort of feedback or attend any reasonable request about the software, so feel free to reach out.